gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 >[Introduced][ee-51] in GitLab Enterprise Edition 8.2.

+## Overview

+Repository Mirroring is a way to mirror repositories from external sources.
+It's going to mirror all branches, tags, and commits that you have in your project within another Git platform.

+It's very useful when, for some reason, you cannot simply remove a project from another source.

+Your mirror at GitLab will be updated automatically once an hour.
+You can manually update it whenever you need.

+## Use-cases

+- You migrated to GitLab but still needs to keep you project in another source.
+You simple set it up to mirror to GitLab and all the essential history of commits, tags and branches will be reproduced in your GitLab EE instance.
+- You have old projects in another source that you don't use actively anymore.
+You create a mirror to your active GitLab EE instance to be able to be aware of any eventual changes in your project.

+## Description

 There are two kinds of repository mirroring features supported by GitLab:
 **push** and **pull**.
 The **push** method mirrors the repository in GitLab to another location, whereas the **pull** method mirrors an external repository